bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

 You can choose to disable your screensaver during XSqueeze sessions (off by default, and note I have found this to cause hangs on XSqueeze exit so I don't really recommend it)

-You can also choose the skin file to use - default is of course Confluence.
-I hope other users will write skin files for their favourite skins and I will add them to the add on distribution if they do, of course!
-I also hope to make this automatic at a later date, i.e. it just picks up which skin you are using and automatically chooses the best match, with fall back to the basic Confluence layout otherwise.

 ********************************************************************************
 3. Run XSqueeze

 In XBMC->Add Ons->Programs, run XSqueeze

-(Note - it doesn't live in the music section as it's not a typical XBMC music plugin, as the playback is external to XBMC's playback systems).
+(Note - it doesn't live in the music section as it's not a typical XBMC music plugin, as the playback itself is external to XBMC's playback systems).

 In most skins, you can use the skin settings to add the addon to your home page for easy access of course.

-On your first run of any new version, you will get a message window pop up with any important changes, reminders etc.  This only occurs the first run of each version, but you can find the same information in the addon folder/FIRSTRUN.txt if you need it.
+On your first run of any new version, you may get a message window pop up with any important changes, reminders etc.  This only occurs the first run of each version, but you can find the same information in the addon folder/FIRSTRUN.txt if you need it.

 As the add on starts, you will get messages if there are any issues (see below for troubleshooting).
 Once everything is ok (and after SqueezeSlave has started if you have chosen the local playback option) - you will get to the main XSqueeze Now Playing screen.